MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-manage-sql-server.md

 ---
 title: How to manage a notebook
 description: Learn how to manage notebooks in Azure Data Studio.
-This includes opening notebooks, saving them, and changing your SQL connection.
+This includes opening notebooks, saving them, and changing your SQL connection or Python kernel.
 author: markingmyname
 ms.author: maghan
 ms.reviewer: achatter, alayu, mikeray